SimpsonRoss/Unssung/README.md

 - **How to build an original full stack React app** I'd built a few other full stack apps with React, during my course at General Assembly but this was the first time I'd had to architect an entire original React app, from concept, designing the component hierarchy and use of State across them.

 - **How to troubleshoot issues with API calls** Setting up the Spotify API was something that took me quite a long time to figure out.
 I had to store each individual user's Access token and Refresh Access token in the user model and build functions to check these tokens and update them when needed.
 Learning to use Postman and being able to check token validity, and what was being returned by Spotify was invaluable and helped me persevere and get it working.

 ## Wins

--**Successfully using the Spotify API to improve the game** When I first considered this as an option I wasn't even sure that the functionality was possible, so learning how to do this and taking the submitted tracks, parsing the URLs to retrieve the URIs and then using these to populate a new playlist in the users account was a big achievement.
+- **Successfully using the Spotify API to improve the game** When I first considered this as an option I wasn't even sure that the functionality was possible, so learning how to do this and taking the submitted tracks, parsing the URLs to retrieve the URIs and then using these to populate a new playlist in the users account was a big achievement.
 I used template literals to populate the track title and description, and add in the deadline dates for the Round.

--**Building a complex original game in a short timeframe** One of the hardest parts of the project was the game logic, and understanding the user flow and what information and functionality was needed to create an intuitive experience.
+- **Building a complex original game in a short timeframe** One of the hardest parts of the project was the game logic, and understanding the user flow and what information and functionality was needed to create an intuitive experience.
 It took a large amount of testing, gathering user feedback and implementing changes.
 I had to be very critical about what would be prioritised in the short time I had, and optimise for playability.

 ## Next Steps